On the generic part of the cohomology of Shimura varieties of abelian type: Generic part of the unipotent categorical local Langlands correspondence

 lies in $\Lambda\mbox{-}\mathrm{mod}^{\geq 0}$.
 Thus $T_V(\cF)$ lies in $\Shv^{\widehat\unip}(\Isoc_G,\Lambda)_\xi^{e,\geq0}$ by Lemma \ref{lemma-generic-unr-detect-t-str}. \end{proof}

 If $\Lambda=\overline{\QQ}_\ell$, we can prove a stronger result. \begin{thm} Assume $\Lambda=\overline{\QQ}_\ell$.
 Then the functor

-is compatible with the exotic $t$-structure on the left hand side and the standard $t$-structure on the right hand side. \end{thm} \begin{rmk} We expect similar results hold true when $\Lambda=\overline{\FF}_\ell$.
-In fact, if one can show that $\LL^{\unip}_G$ sends the Iwahori--Whittaker representation to the structure sheaf on $\Loc^{\widehat\unip}_{{}^LG,F}$, then the same method applies. \end{rmk}
+is compatible with the exotic $t$-structure on the left hand side and the standard $t$-structure on the right hand side. \end{thm} \begin{rmk} We expect similar results hold true when $\Lambda=\overline{\FF}_\ell$. \end{rmk}

 \begin{proof} Recall that in characteristic 0, the fully faithful embedding $\Shv^{\widehat\unip}(\Isoc_G,\Lambda)\to \Ind\Shv^{\unip}_{\fingen}(\Isoc_G,\Lambda)$ is an equivalence.
 Let $\mathrm{IW}^\unip\in \Rep^{\widehat\unip}(G(F),\Lambda)$ denote the unipotent component of the Iwahori--Whitakker representation.
 By \cite[Theorem 5.3 (2)]{Tame}, we have